aibolem/vexflow-wiki-vexchords/Visual-Regression-Tests-from-Windows-10-11-(Ubuntu-VM).md

-This page may if for someone who does most of their development on Windows and doesn't run OSX or Linux natively.
+This page is if for someone who does most of their development on Windows and doesn't run OSX or Linux natively.
 Someone like me.
-It is probably the easiest way to run the visual regression tests if you are in this boat.
+It is probably the easiest way to run the visual regression tests if you are such a person.

 You will need to create a Linux box in a virtual machine.
 You can run the virtual machine in either VMWare or Oracle VirtualBox as a host.
 This guide shows VirtualBox, but VMWare should work similarly.